squaresLab/BugZoo/docs/contributing/tools.rst

       mv src/distserver bin/distserver && \
       mv src/nhtserver bin/nhtserver

-  ENV PATH "/opt/genprog/bin:${PATH}"

-  # /opt/genprog is declared as a volume, allowing it to be
-  # mounted inside other containers
   VOLUME /opt/genprog

 The process for writing a :code:`Dockerfile` for your plugin is almost the same